 Search engines like Google deliver users a variety of media to suit their unique needs.
 On a given SERP, web searchers will see promoted ads above organic search results, ads to the right of search results, the organic links themselves and suggested results below those.

 The URLs above and to the right of organic results follow a real-time bidding model, requiring brands to pay for ad placement based on the competitiveness of select keywords and traffic volume.
 PPC can drive a lot of traffic back to websites, but many argue the practice doesn’t deliver qualified site visitors.
 This means a lot of people click on the links, but very few convert.
-Consider this comparison for further insights into PPC vs SEO.

 Some marketers don’t want to invest in content marketing because it could hurt their PPC, by taking away from something that works.
 Here’s why we recommend both SEO and PPC.